vivithemage/shutter-tester/README.md

 # Shutter Tester

+## IMPORTANT NOTE ABOUT THIS FORK
+This fork is a stripped down version and only uses one button to reset on pin 3

 ## Disclaimer

 This is my first Arduino project and also my first project on github so please be patient with me. ;) The shutter tester seems to work resonably well for long exposures (1/250s or longer).